The Advantages of Being Bilingual

 - Connecting with others

-According to the National Center for Educational Statistics, more than one in 5 school-aged children (21%) speak a language other than English at home.
+According to the American Community Survey, more than one in 5 individuals over the age of 5 (21%) speak a language other than English at home.
 That number of bilingual speakers is projected to increase in the coming years.

 Children who are learning to speak two languages follow patterns of learning.
 The sounds of the first language can influence how children learn and use a second language.
 It is easier to learn sounds and words when the languages you are learning are similar.
 Over time, the more difficult sounds and words will be learned.